German

 Literature Fine Arts Distro Area

-GERMAN 327-0 German Expressionism (1 Unit) German Expressionism in its most extreme literary and artistic reactions to the impact of modernity, war, and revolution and on the individual and collective experience in Berlin from 1910 to 1920.
+GERMAN 327-0 The German Avant-Garde and the Culture of Modernism (1 Unit) Literary and artistic reactions to the impact of modernity, war, and revolution and on the individual and collective experience in Berlin from 1910 to 1920.
 Prerequisite: Three 200-level courses in German (at least one in literature).
 Advanced Expression Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 GERMAN 328-0 Prague: City of Cultures, City of Conflict (1 Unit) Examination of the cultural, political, and social transformation of Prague from the 19th century to the present.
 Cosmopolitan Prague, communist Prague, and capitalist Prague.
 SLAVIC 328-0 and GERMAN 328-0 are taught together; may not receive credit for both courses.
 Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Interdisciplinary Distro - See Rules Literature Fine Arts Distro Area Literature and Arts Foundational Discipline